 Standard Housing: Student apartment

 SAI student apartments are convenient and well equipped, with shared occupancy bedrooms (option to upgrade to private bedroom, if available).
 Typical residences house 2 – 8 students and contain a combination of private and shared bedrooms, kitchen, bathroom and living areas.
 Furnishings, a washing machine, basic kitchen supplies, bed linens and towels are provided.
 All apartments are equipped with wireless Internet.
 Housing configurations are designated as female, male, and in some locations, gender-inclusive.
 SAI on-site staff is available to respond to any maintenance needs that may arise.

 Optional Housing: Family homestay (additional fee applies)

 SAI homestay families are thoroughly screened and are accustomed to welcoming visiting students into their homes.
-Homestays provide a shared (with another study abroad student) or private bedroom in the family home with basic furnishings.
+Homestays provide a private occupancy bedroom in the family home with basic furnishings.
 Daily breakfast and dinner are included, as is weekly laundry.
 Mostly Spanish is spoken in the home, granting students an excellent opportunity to practice their language skills.
 Please note that some homestays may be outside of the city center.

 Passports should be valid for at least 4 months after planned return from Spain.